DivadNojnarg/blogdown_sources/content/gallery/lorenz.md

   date = "2017-05-10T21:35:17-07:00"
-  title = "Shiny App of the Lorenz Model" image = "lorenz_attractor.png" alt = "This is a description of the image" color = "" link1 = ""
+  title = "Shiny App of the Lorenz Model" image = "lorenz_attractor.png" alt = "A simple app to simulate the Lorenz-model" color = "" link1 = ""
   link2 = ""